DC buzzes with new developments, renovations and neighborhood enhancements.

 Buzzard Point

 Buzzard Point, located at the confluence of the Potomac and Anacostia rivers in Washington, DC, is undergoing significant transformation from its industrial past into a vibrant, mixed-use waterfront community.
 Historically characterized by industrial facilities and underutilized spaces, the area is now the focus of extensive redevelopment efforts aimed at creating a dynamic urban environment.
-Over 1,100 new apartments have been delivered in the last 18 months, and another three buildings are in the works around Audi Field, which will bring nearly 2,000 new residences to the neighborhood.
+Over 1,100 new apartments have been delivered, and another three buildings are in the works around Audi Field, which will bring nearly 2,000 new residences to the neighborhood.

 Bridge District (Ward 8)